 Metrics are created from existing views on a Tableau site.
 To ensure that users can create metrics on a view, verify that:

-- Users have Download Full Data permission for the view.
+- Users have the Create/Refresh Metrics permission capability for the workbook that the view belongs to.
 For more information, see Permissions.

 - The password for the data source is embedded, if it is required.
 For more information, see Edit Connections on Tableau Online.

 Disable metrics for a site

 Metrics are enabled on all sites by default.
 You can disable metrics on a per-site basis.

 - On the site where you want to disable metrics, from the navigation panel, click Settings.